 A Dazzling Celebration of Ice and Art

 Travelers encounter everything from fishermen and mythical creatures to life-sized ice trains, and sparkling castles.
-Harbin’s ice sculptors are so expertly skilled at their craft that they travel globally during the off-season, creating pieces for renowned events such as the Gaylord Texan’s annual ICE! display.
+Harbin’s ice sculptors are so expertly skilled at their craft that they travel globally during the off-season.
+Some sculptors find work creating pieces for renowned events such as the Gaylord Texan’s annual ICE! display.

 Where is Harbin, China?

 Harbin, meaning a place for drying fishing nets, is the capital city of China’s northernmost province, Heilóngjiang.
 While it was originally just a small fishing village in the 1800’s, Harbin began to gain major cultural and economic influence when it allowed a line off of the Trans-Siberian Railway to be extended through it.
 Today, Harbin has grown to a population of over 10 million residents.
 The city offers a unique blend of Chinese and European culture, architecture, and cuisine.
-Smoked red sausage, sweet and sour pork and stewed chicken with mushrooms are favorite dishes in the area.
+Favorite local dishes include smoked red sausage, sweet and sour pork and stewed chicken with mushrooms.
 Russian influence has popularized novelties such as dalieba, a round Russian bread reminiscent of sourdough, and kvass, a sour, fermented drink made from brown bread.

 Where to Stay, What to Do